nicholaswilde/recipes/docs/cookies-and-bars/pumpkin-cheesecake-cookies.md

 baked, remove the cookies from the oven and let them cool for 10 minutes on the cookie sheet before transferring them to a wire rack to finish cooling completely.

-### Step 9
+!!! note

-Note: Properly creaming the butter and sugar is a crucial step to making great cookies with the perfect texture.
+    Properly creaming the butter and sugar is a crucial step to making great cookies with the perfect texture.
 Don’t just mix until combined.
 Mix the butter and sugar for at least two minutes until it’s pale and fluffy for the best results.

-### Step 10
+!!! note

-Note: Typically, pumpkin cookies come out very fluffy and cakey due to the moisture content of the pumpkin puree.
+    Typically, pumpkin cookies come out very fluffy and cakey due to the moisture content of the pumpkin puree.
 The key to making these chewy pumpkin cookies is to reduce the amount of liquid in the pumpkin by patting it with paper towels.

-### Step 11
+!!! note

-Note: The cheesecake balls used to fill the cookies should be made before the cookie dough.
+    The cheesecake balls used to fill the cookies should be made before the cookie dough.
 Place them on a baking sheet and leave them in the freezer until frozen and firm.
 This is a crucial step to make sure the cheesecake filling doesn’t leak out of the cookies while baking.

 ## :link: Source